dell/terraform-provider-powerscale/docs/resources/user_group.md

 page_title: "powerscale_user_group Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   Resource for managing User Groups in PowerScale cluster.
-Updates are supported for the following parameters: 'gid', 'roles', 'users', 'groups', 'well_knowns'.
+PowerScale User Group allows you can do operations on a set of users, groups and well-knowns.
 ---

 # powerscale_user_group (Resource)

 Resource for managing User Groups in PowerScale cluster.
-Updates are supported for the following parameters: 'gid', 'roles', 'users', 'groups', 'well_knowns'.
+PowerScale User Group allows you can do operations on a set of users, groups and well-knowns.

 ## Example Usage